 - Double-click on the placed directive.

 - Placing the cursor over the directive then right-click and choose Properties from the context menu.

 - If the Properties panel is already active, select the directive.

-The No ERC dialog showing Violation Types mode (left image) and Connection Matrix mode (right image)
+The No ERC dialog showing Violation Types mode (the first image) and Connection Matrix mode (the second image)